Treatise

 A treatise is a formal and systematic written discourse on some subjects concerned with investigating or exposing the main principles of the subject and its conclusions.
 A monograph is a treatise on a specialized topic.

 Etymology

-The word "treatise" has its origins in the early 14th century, derived from the Anglo-French term tretiz, which itself comes from the Old French traitis, meaning "treatise" or "account."
-This Old French term is rooted in the verb traitier, which means "to deal with" or "to set forth in speech or writing".
+The word "treatise" originated in the early 14th century.
+It is derived from the Anglo-French term tretiz, which itself comes from the Old French traitis, meaning "treatise" or "account."
+This in turn was derived from the verb traitier, which means "to deal with" or "to set forth in speech or writing".